 The next obstacle I faced was that the ring was just not getting enough attention in the centre.
 It seemed the exposure and surrounding scene was swallowing the detail up.
 I wanted the shine and polish of the gold to protrude more.
 For this I assembled a different shoot, where I placed white cards around the ring, to reflect the pureness of the tones.

-By working with the ring separately, I created the perfecting lighting, and the result was multiple images of the ring at different angles.
+By working with the ring separately, I created the perfecting lighting, and the result was multiple image blocks of the ring at different angles.
 I later composited all of the separate images together, which resulted in an extremely crisp and detailed subject.

-I cut out the ring in Photoshop and placed onto the floral background.
+I cut out the ring in Photoshop and placed onto the floral background for best Jewellery Photography.
 This focus-stacking technique is popular in macro photography.
 I tried Helicon Focus first but found Photoshop to achieve the desired result better.

 I trust that you have enjoyed learning about the process behind this shoot.
 What are your thoughts on shooting small subjects like jewellery?
 Leave your comments below.